 - Breathe deeply from diaphragm so that stomach expands out.
 This lowers the diaphragm which pushes downward and influences the vagal outflow of the heart.
 Exhale slowly

-- 3 deep breaths can interrupt the fight or flight response
+- Even 3 deep breaths can interrupt the fight or flight response

 Singing or Chanting or Humming

 - Like breathing exercises, singing requires extended exhalation relative to inhalation.
 But here, you're also monitoring sounds.
 The vagus is connected to the muscles at the back of the throat and vocal cords.
 You may have seen Kodi Lee, a young man who is blind and has autism, on American Idol.
-When he is singing with his beautiful voice, you would not know he has autism, however when he's not, his social communication issues are more evident.
+When he is singing which he does beautifully, you wouldn't know he has autism, however when he's not, his social communication issues are more evident.
 Similarly stuttering or tic like behaviors can cease when someone is singing.

 Dance or other movement